robvanlopik/Pots/README.md

 #### I2C devices

 Many microprocessors have special hardware to support the I2C protocol.
 This is also true for the Raspberry Pi, Pico and Arduino-like boards.
 The protocol uses two pins of the controller (named SDA and SCL) and is supported by all three baseDrivers, PiGPIO, Picod and Firmata.
 The drivers know which pins to use and set these pins automatically to the `PotsI2CRole`.
 The `PotsI2CDevice` manages the I2C communication and provides the functionality of the device in a useful way.
 For example,the `PotsDS1307Device` exposes the real time clock with messages like `dateAndTime` or `dayOfWeek`.
-Another example is `PotsBME280Device` that exposes the temperature, pressure and humidity sensor BME280 with messages like `readTemperature` and `readPressure1` Note that the code of these devices is almost idential to the code in Pharo-of-Things.
+Another example is `PotsBME280Device` that exposes the temperature, pressure and humidity sensor BME280 with messages like `readTemperature` and `readPressure1` Note that the code of these devices is almost identical to the code in Pharo-of-Things.

 ### Controllers on devices
 Among the I2C devices we have  the `PotsPCA9685Device` and the `PotsPCF8574Device`.
 Both have pins that function as inputs or outputs, so the question arises what makes them different from a `Controller`?
 In fact, nothing, once you construct an appropriate driver. `PotsDriver` has two subclasses, the `PotsDriverDriver` and the `PotsDeviceDriver`.
 Up till now we used the first,  a driver that uses another driver.
 The second is a driver that uses a `PotsDevice`.
 A `PotsDeviceDriver` needs a working instance of the appropriate `PotsDevice`to start with.
 Using an installed 8-bits i2C-IO-extender like `PotsPCF8574` that is often used together with a standard 16x2 LCD (and even sold as one unit) you can control the `PotsHD44780Device` just like we did above.